 - the state’s evidence is inadmissible and/or inaccurate; and/or

-- the state’s accusations are false
+- the state’s accusations are false.

-Also note that if a driver does not show up, the hearing officer will automatically find against the driver.
-Drivers who cannot make their hearing should contact the DMV at least five days beforehand to reschedule.
+If you cannot make your hearing, you should contact the DMV at least five days beforehand to reschedule.
 Otherwise, it may take three months to get a new one.

-4. What are the possible outcomes of these administrative procedures?
+4. What are the possible outcomes?

-- a license gets suspended.
+- your license gets suspended.

-- a license gets revoked.
+- your license gets revoked.

 Legal References: